 Be able and willing to always represent the College in the most positive manner with prospective, former and current students, clients, suppliers and the community we serve.

-Safely operate, maintain, and detect defects in equipment and make minor repairs or adjustments.
+Ability to safely operate, maintain and detect defects in equipment and make minor repairs or adjustments.

 Welcome, value, and nurture people of all backgrounds, perspectives, and experiences, as well as support and promote an environment that accepts differences.

 The statements contained herein reflect general details as necessary to describe the essential job duties/responsibilities and performance expectations of the job, which should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned.